Centuries of Darkness

 1. PRINTED PUBLICATIONS

 • James, P. J., Thorpe, I. J., Kokkinos, N., Morkot, R., Frankish, J., 1991.
-"Centuries of Darkness: Context, Methodology and Implications", Cambridge Archaeological Journal 1:2, pp. 228-235.
+"Centuries of Darkness: Context, Methodology and Implications" [ 3.3M] (PDF available online by kind permission of the publishers), Cambridge Archaeological Journal 1:2, pp. 228-235.

 An invited paper written to coincide with the publication of Centuries of Darkness.
 Our paper was published as part of a Review Feature (pp. 227-253) together with these responses: Kenneth Kitchen: "Egyptian Chronology: Problem or Solution? (pp. 235-239); Barry Kemp: "Examining Ancient Crises" (pp. 239-244); Nicholas Postgate: "The Chronology of Assyria - An Insurmountable Obstacle" (pp. 244-246); Anthony Snodgrass: "The Aegean Angle" (pp. 246-247); Andrew and Susan Sherratt: "Urnfield Reflections" (pp. 247-250)